intel/intel-extension-for-tensorflow/examples/quantize_inception_v3/README.md

 ```
 lscpu | grep amx
 ```
+You are expected to see `amx_bf16` and `amx_int8`, otherwise your processors do not support Intel® Advanced Matrix Extensions.

 ### Intel® DevCloud

-If you have no such CPU support Intel® Deep Learning Boost or Intel® Advanced Matrix Extensions, you could register to Intel® DevCloud and try this example on new Xeon with Intel® Deep Learning Boost freely.
-To learn more about working with Intel® DevCloud, please refer to [Intel® DevCloud](https://www.intel.com/content/www/us/en/developer/tools/devcloud/overview.html)
+If you have no CPU support Intel® Deep Learning Boost or Intel® Advanced Matrix Extensions, you could register on Intel® DevCloud and try this example on an second generation Intel® Xeon based processors or newer.
+To learn more about working with Intel® DevCloud, refer to [Intel® DevCloud](https://www.intel.com/content/www/us/en/developer/tools/devcloud/overview.html)

 ## Running Environment

-1. Install Python 3.8~3.10 supported by Intel® Extension for Tensorflow*.
+1. Install Python versions >=3.8 and versions <=3.10 supported by Intel® Extension for Tensorflow*.

-2. Create the running environment **env_itex**.
+2. Create the running Python Virtual environment **env_itex**.

 ```
 bash pip_set_env.sh